thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 * Should the draft define an IANA registry and require protocols to register their H

+## Key Selection

+The following is a deterministic algorithm for determining which Key a client should use to fulfill their cryptographic needs.
+By using a deterministic algorithm, Origins can more easily predict the effects of a Key rotation and implement grace periods, soak times, etc., without modifications to a Key Directory’s protocol representation.

+Key Selection Algorithm:
+1. Remove keys which cannot satisfy a request.
+E.g., their not-after fields are in the past, their not-before fields are in the future, or they don’t have the necessary cryptographic properties, etc.
+2. If the not-before field exists, Sort the remaining keys by their not-before field in descending order.
+3. Use the first key.

+For protocols which define a not-before field, the above algorithm minimizes the chance that the used key has not expired between reading the directory and performing the protocol.

+For protocols without a `not-before` field, using the first key allows Key Directories to order their keys in a way where the newest is always first, and the soon-to-be-removed key is last.
+This minimizes the chance of a client using an expired key.

+Some protocols, like the OHTTP Key Directory *TODO LINK RFC*, do not define a not-before field within the protocol itself.
+Key Directories which do not define a not-before SHOULD sort Keys by the internal not-before before presenting them in the Key Directory (step 2).

 ## Rotation (kid, cache, others)